celinalou92/budget-tracker/README.md

 # Budget Tracker

 ## Description
-An app that can be used to track you daily budget.
+An app that can be used to track your daily budget.

 ![Budget Tracker](budget-tracker_screengrab_.png)